 Some blogs have these related articles or posts sections where visitors can have a preview at more content after they just read a post.
-That's what I wanted to create for my personal website which is built with React (Nextjs) and in this article I want to show you how you also can do it for any other react application.
+That's what I wanted to create for my personal website which is built with Nextjs and in this article I want to show you how you also can do it for your own Next.js site or any other react application.

 Related Posts Component